milesj/interweave/packages/interweave-emoji-picker/README.md

 ```

 The `emojiPadding` prop is an exception to the CSS pattern, as it pads the emoji button using
 inline styles.
-This is necessary for correctly computing widths and heights.
+This is necessary for accurately computing widths and heights.

 ```javascript
 <EmojiPicker